biotaphy/tutorials/_sources/tutorial/w2_resolve_splist_names.md.txt

 ## Output

-This process outputs files similar to the following, and configured in the script parameter file:
+This process outputs files configured in the script parameter file, similar to the
+following:
 1. text to the console as it processes each name.
 2. a log file named in the log_filename parameter, similar to [wrangle_species_list_gbif.log](../../data/easy_bake/wrangle_species_list_gbif.log)